 - (a) Zoning Administrator.
 The Township Board shall appoint a Zoning Administrator who shall enforce and administer this Ordinance.
 The Zoning Administrator may be provided with the assistance of such other persons as the Township Board may direct.
-The Township Board shall determine compensation for the Zoning Administrator. - (b) Duties and Responsibilities. - (1) The Zoning Administrator or the appointed agent shall have the power to grant certificates of zoning compliance and to make necessary inspections of premises in the enforcement of this Ordinance. - (2) It shall be unlawful for the Zoning Administrator to approve plans or issue certificates of zoning compliance for any construction or use until the Administrator has inspected such plans and found them to conform with this Ordinance. - (3) If the Zoning Administrator shall find that any of the provisions of this Ordinance are being violated, the Administrator shall notify in writing the persons responsible for such violations, indicating the nature of the violation and ordering the action necessary to correct it.
+The Township Board shall determine compensation for the Zoning Administrator. - (b) Duties and Responsibilities. - (1) The Zoning Administrator or the appointed agent shall have the power to grant certificates of zoning compliance and to make necessary inspections of premises in the enforcement of this Ordinance. - (2) It shall be unlawful for the Zoning Administrator to approve plans or issue certificates of zoning compliance for any construction or use until the Administrator has inspected such plans and found them to conform with this Ordinance. - (3) If the Zoning Administrator shall find that any of the provisions of this Ordinance are being violated, the Administrator shall notify the persons responsible for such violations.
 The Administrator shall order discontinuation of illegal uses of land, buildings, or structures; removal of illegal buildings or structures; discontinuation of any illegal work being done; or shall take any other action authorized by this Ordinance to insure compliance with, or prevent violations of, its provisions. - (4) The Zoning Administrator or an official appointed by the Zoning Administrator shall be authorized to issue and serve appearance tickets on any person with respect to any violation of the Tallmadge Township Zoning Ordinance when there is reasonable cause to believe that the person has committed such an offense.
 This authority is granted pursuant to Section 9c(2) of Public Act 147 of 1967, as amended.